 If you’re in the business of helping homeowners save energy, you should become a ComEd Residential Trade Ally!

-To offer heating and cooling rebates to ComEd residential delivery service customers, enroll in the ComEd Energy Efficiency trade ally network by submitting the completed online
+To offer ComEd Heating and Cooling rebates to ComEd residential delivery service customers, you must enroll in the ComEd Residential Trade Ally Network by submitting an online

 To offer weatherization rebates for air sealing, insulation, duct sealing and attic sealing, a contractor must become an approved weatherization contractor, which requires an additional agreement with the program and meeting certain requirements.
 Approved weatherization contractors must maintain certification by the Building Performance Institute (BPI) for both Building Analyst and Building Envelope.
 They must re-certify every three years and take a minimum of 12 hours of continuing education training each year to maintain current certification.

-As a ComEd energy efficiency trade ally, you must comply with all ComEd Energy Efficiency Program terms and conditions, maintain good customer service ratings and represent the program accurately.
+As a ComEd Residential Trade Ally, you must comply with all ComEd Energy Efficiency Program terms and conditions, meet all Trade Ally eligibility requirements, maintain good customer service ratings and represent the program accurately.
 View the

 Heating & Cooling Rebates FAQ and the

 Rebates Eligibility Catalog (pdf) for all qualifying heating and cooling equipment installation and rebate requirements.

 Heating and Cooling Rebates Application accessed online through the Trade Ally Portal to complete qualifying rebates.
 Check status and history of all rebate applications submitted online through the

 Determine whether or not you/your company may need to become certified.